liv-daliberti/grail-simulation/reports/xgb/README.md

   --reg-alpha-grid 0.0,0.5
 ```

-The pipeline mirrors the KNN document builder, fits a TF-IDF vectoriser over the training corpus, encodes candidate video ids with a label encoder, and trains an `XGBClassifier` for each issue/configuration in the grid.
+The pipeline mirrors the KNN document builder, fits a TF-IDF vectorizer over the training corpus, encodes candidate video ids with a label encoder, and trains an `XGBClassifier` for each issue/configuration in the grid.
 Validation metrics and the Markdown summaries under `reports/xgb/` are rewritten once the sweep completes.

 **Validation snapshot**
 | Issue | Accuracy | Coverage | Selected config |